swap357/blog/content/post/understand-your-real-estate.md

 Recently, I've been trying to understand how VMs on public cloud are prepared for customers.
 As a frugal user who's squeezed the most out of free cloud tiers, moving to a paid model is a big leap.
 I'd like to know what exactly I'm paying for.

+When an VM (ec2 instance) is launched, it's a slice of one giant physical system (AKA bare-metal), just - "neatly" separated from others.
-With a VM instance, you get an apartment but with neighbors, and a lot of them.
+You get an apartment but with neighbors, and a lot of them.
 Some quiet, most noisy, you just hope the walls aren't thin.

-Imagine sharing an hourly rental desktop with 100 others and all 100 of them working on it at the same time - it's kind of the same thing.
-When an VM (ec2 instance) is launched, it's a slice of one giant physical system (AKA bare-metal), just - neatly separated from others.

 Why would one choose such chaos ? because we're too lazy to do it all, and it's a full-time job for someone else-
 - keep a system up and running 24*7 * 365 days.
 (CSP SLA: 99.9% avalaiblity)